adamsilver/fdpb/registration.md

 In *Do we really need it?*, we made sure that only ask users for what is necessary.
 For this reason, all fields in our registration form our required.
 Most users in fact expect all fields to be required anyway.
 And it's visually and audibly noisey to specify required fields.
 When we explore other forms in later chapters we'll talk about this topic more deeply.

-## Label and input position
+## Positioning

-There is no definitive answer as to the best place to position labels (and legends) in relation to their controls.
-However, if we're designing inclusive experiences on the web, then this implies we're building responsive websites.
+It's easy to find research that shows that top-aligned labels (and legends) convert best.
+But then if I really had to I could find some research to show something different.
+With that said, if we're designing inclusive experiences on the web, this implies we're building responsive websites.
 This in turn means that we'll want our forms to be friendly on small screens.

 For this reason alone we'll choose to use labels that sit above their controls.
 Not only do they work on small screens, but they make it easier for different sized labels (and legends) and localized versions to fit more easily within the UI.

 ## Focus styles